plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

     * Source values may come from HTTP form fields, typed objects, or untyped objects created from JSON.
     * A helper may later support transferring values from an object or dictionary by matching `ValueHost` names to source members.
     * When incoming values are strings or otherwise need conversion before validation, parsers may be used to prepare native values for the `ValueHosts`.
-    * `ValueHost.setInputValue()` already supports parser-driven conversion from input value to native value.
+    * `ValueHost.setTextValue()` already supports parser-driven conversion from input value to native value.
 Parsers prepare values for the `ValueHost`; they do not update the original source object.
 11. Server runs Jivs validation

     * Developer chooses whether to stop now when Jivs `IssuesFound` exist, or continue into later non-Jivs checks.